Barista Career Video

 A significant part of a barista's role involves building connections with customers to create a welcoming and personalized experience:

-• Providing Recommendations: With an understanding of flavor profiles and seasonal specials, baristas suggest drinks or food pairings to enhance the customer’s visit.
+- Providing Recommendations: Baristas understand flavor profiles and seasonal specials, so they suggest drinks or food pairings to enhance customers' visits.

 Maintaining Equipment and Workspace